FauzanAcyuto/enterprise-iot-bigdata-pipeline/v1-basic-etl/README-compacterv1.md

 1. Storage space decreased by 10%

-1. A server with 20 GB's of ram can process 3 Million rows of data in <3minst
+1. A server with 20 GB's of ram can process 3 Million rows of data in <3 minutess

-## Technical Decisions & Techniques
+## 🖊️Technical Decisions & Techniques

 ### 1. Turn the data into parquet format